 TDI Advanced Wreck Diving

-Diving overhead environments is a whole different level than any other form of technical diving.
+Diving in an overhead environment is a completely different experience than any other form of technical diving.
 You are in enclosed spaces, with no direct access to the surface.
-At the TDI Advanced Wreck Diver Course, we teach you the proper techniques, to enter and exit a overhead environment safely.
+In the TDI Advanced Wreck diver course, we teach you the proper techniques to enter and exit an overhead environment safely.

-Wreck Diving invites you to have a look at a part off the lesser-known underwater world.
-Colour ceases to exist, where daylight no longer exists, and nature has set aside a biological clock, especially made for the slow ticking world of overhead environments.
+Wreck Diving invites you to have a look at a part of the lesser-known underwater world.
+Where colours cease to exist, where daylight no longer exists, and nature has set aside a biological clock, specially made for the slow ticking world of overhead environments.

-Chang Diving in Thailand Koh Chang is offers training for Overhead Environments.
-With these course you are taught how to safely dive these beautiful and dangerous diving locations.
+Chang Diving in Thailand Koh Chang offers training for overhead environments.
+With this course, you are taught how to safely dive these beautiful and dangerous diving locations.

 Why Wreck Diving